Almost half of UK firms have been hit by cyber-attacks in 2017, and its set to rise. Follow our tips on how you can prevent a breach on your business.

 Privacy filters should be supplied and put on all devices.
 They block side views, while providing a clear view for the intended user.

-60% of cyber-attacks last year were carried out by insiders, which is why it is essential you put the correct policies and tools in place to prevent this.
+60% of cyber-attacks last year were carried out by insiders, which is why it is essential that you put the correct policies and tools in place to prevent this.

 In most cases employees compromise security unintentionally, often in the name of convenience — for instance, your employees may write down passwords, codes, names and addresses that can potentially lead to serious data breaches if in the range of prying eyes.